-To select the correct size Paraglider Wing, use this Flight Weight Calculator! (below)
+To select the correct size Paraglider Wing, use the below Flight Weight Calculator.

-Flying with an oversize wing in windy conditions or growing thermals has a greater potential to cause partial or dangerous full wing collapse during flight, and making for a rough and unenjoyable Flight.
+WARNING: Flying an oversize wing in windy conditions or growing thermals has a greater potential to cause partial or dangerous full wing collapse during flight, and making for a rough and un-enjoyable Flight.

-Flying with an undersize wing increased decent rate and flight speed, some experienced PPG pilots prefer an under sized wing to increase there ground flight speed, an undersize wing also slightly reduces the effect and feel of wind and thermals buffering during windier days &/or cross country flights.
-This should be considered if your engine fails or stalls and you can't restart, as it is your Wing that will bring you safely back to earth, although distance from a clearing, wind, weather and other factors play an important part in your glide angle back to the ground.
+On the other hand, Flying an under-size wing increases your Flight speed & Sink rate, experienced acro PPG pilots prefer an under sized wing because it increase there flight speed, an under-size wing also reduces the effect and feel of wind and thermals buffering during windier days &/or cross country flights.
+That should be considered if your engine fails or stalls and you can't restart, as it is your Wing that will bring you safely back to earth, although distance from a clearing, wind, weather and other factors play an important part in your glide angle back to the ground.

 NOTE: A larger capacity PPG engine does NOT make you fly faster, it is the wing that sets your flight speed, an engine only gives you the ability to gain altitude and maintain level flight.
-General rule of thumb, the heavier your flight weight the more thrust required to assist with an easier launch and maintain level flight, usually a larger capacity engine produces more thrust, also usually making launching easier and safer by assisting a pilot to gain altitude easier and faster to clear approaching obstacles without the engine over revving, thus creating less noise pollution for the general public, and making flying more pleasurable. (see how our engines rated in an independent Thrust Tests)
+General rule of thumb, the heavier your flight weight the more thrust required to assist with an easier launch and maintain level flight, usually a larger capacity engine produces more thrust, also usually making launching easier and safer by assisting a pilot to gain altitude easier and faster to clear approaching obstacles without the engine over revving, thus creating less noise pollution for the general public, a quiet engine makes flying more pleasurable.

-The future of this industry will be in light weight, reliable and quiet four stroke engines, our 250cc Intruder engine has set the standard for others to follow, and is some 50% lighter than our old Quad based HellCat 360cc, 4 stroke purpose built Aviation engine, it was by far the quietist of our engines, due to bad electrical configuration BlackHawk stopped the supply of this great engine and initially replaced it with the water cooled, two stroke 320cc Revolver engine.
+The future of this industry will be in light weight, reliable and quiet four stroke engines, our 250cc Aero-1000 engine has set the standard for others to follow, and is some 50% lighter than our old Quad based HellCat 360cc, 4 stroke purpose built Aviation engine, it was by far the quietist of our engines, due to bad electrical configuration BlackHawk stopped the supply of this great engine replaced it with a superior water cooled, 4 stroke, EFI, 250cc Aero-1000 engine.

 Propellers: As a general rule of thumb, Timber props for Go, Carbon props for Show!
 Carbon Fibre propellers look nice, commonly produce less thrust and usually make more noise, the main advantage is that puzzle type props pull apart to store in smaller space for transportation.